-The term “Mobilizer” is coined by CEB in their book “The Challenger Customer”.
+CEB coins the term “Mobilizer” in their book “The Challenger Customer”.
 It is someone with the internal buy-in to drive disruptive, transformative change.
-On slide 9 of this presentation, you can learn on how to find such a “mobilizer”.
-Based on my experience, this has to be somebody without a corporate L&D background in order to have an unbiased view.
+On slide 9 of this presentation, you can learn how to find such a “mobilizer”.
+Based on my experience, this has to be somebody without a corporate L&D background to have an unbiased view.
 Entrepreneurship, visionary and a track record of successful execution are some key skills to look for.
-But most important, it should be a person that has a burning desire to create an End-2-End performance improvement.
+But most important, it should be a person that has a burning desire to create End-2-End performance improvement.

-Develop an vision purely based on business pains, neglect didactics & trends
+Develop a vision purely based on business pains, neglect didactics & trends

-Trends are the hype of the moment that solve a current niche problem.
+Trends are the hype of the moment that solves a current niche problem.
 Often not the immediate business pain that your company is dealing with.
-Didactics on the other hand, don’t take into account the constraints that your customers give you.
+Didactics, on the other hand, don’t take into account the constraints that your customers give you.
 Then why should these be considered when developing a new approach to corporate learning?
-After all, corporate learning should enable your organisation to close its own skill gap.
+After all, corporate learning should enable your organisation to close its skill gap.

-Launch a minimum viable product in Beta within 6 months
+Launch a minimum viable product in beta within six months

-Delivering a “good enough” product demonstrates capability to deliver on a vision.
+Delivering a “good enough” product demonstrates the capability to deliver on that vision.
 This is far more important than getting everything right at launch and gives the C-Suite confidence they made the right decision.
 It also sends another message: we need to learn how you want to learn, teach us!
-Showing this vulnerability will be a key strength for creating a learning culture.
+Showing this vulnerability will be a crucial strength for creating a learning culture.

-When designing a MVP, use a mix of approaches such as human-centered design, user experience design, value proposition design, lean start-up, and good-old business acumen.
+When designing an MVP, use a mix of approaches such as human-centred design, user experience design, value proposition design, lean start-up, and good-old business acumen.
 Don’t get trapped in doing everything agile: developing a product or solution yes.
-But even there to a certain point: in order to drive execution and meet deadlines, it is important to steer these design processes by business acumen.
+But even there to a certain point: to drive execution and meet deadlines, it is vital to steer these design processes by business acumen.

 See your employees as your customers.
 And customers are very good at… complaining!
-That is fantastic news, because people who complain are those who care enough to help you move forward.
-Respond fast, implement improvements fast and you will turn your biggest complainers into your biggest advocates.
+That is fantastic news because people who complain are those who care enough to help you move forward.
+Respond fast, implement improvements quickly, and you will turn your biggest complainers into your biggest advocates.